nayan32biswas/mongodb-odm/docs/api-reference.md

 ) -> BulkWriteResult:
 ```

-Here `WriteOp` is one of the type of `DeleteMany, DeleteOne, IndexModel, InsertOne, ReplaceOne, UpdateMany, UpdateOne` from `pymongo`
+Here `WriteOp` is one of the types: `DeleteMany, DeleteOne, IndexModel, InsertOne, ReplaceOne, UpdateMany, UpdateOne` from `pymongo`

 ### load_related

 The classmethod `load_related` will load all related fields from the database.

-Data will be loaded immediately no leave loading will be applied.
+Data will be loaded immediately; no lazy loading will be applied.

 ```python
 @classmethod